evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 {{< sitefiguresized thumb="models/ford/f150_lightning/f150_lightning_extended_range/frontseats_1_st.jpg" title="Ford F150 Lightning Extended Range" width="3000" height="1687"  >}}

-#### Second-row seat
+#### Second Row Seat

 The second row has a standard three-seat bench with a  split where you can fold each section separately to increase the cargo space.
-In addition, the following functionalities are available.
+In addition, the following functionalities are available:

-## Climate system
+## Climate System

-There is one climate system available.
+There is one climate system available:

-## Comfort features
+## Comfort Features

 The Ford F150 Lightning Extended Range includes several features to enhance comfort and convenience:

 {{<evkxdisplayaddarticle />}}

-## User interface and control
+## User Interface and Control

 Two different screen setups are available on the Ford F150 Lightning Extended Range.